vboctor/mantisbt/scripts/README.md

 ### Tag the release

-These steps typically happen from the machine used for official buids which has the tools like gpg, gpg key, zip, tar, and tool chain needed to build docbook.
+These steps typically happen from the machine used for official buids which has the tools like gpg, gpg key, zip, tar, md5sum, sha1sum, and publican.

 To setup a machine for official build, see instructions at [Release Process](http://www.mantisbt.org/wiki/doku.php/mantisbt:release_process).